MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 <!-- title in other repo:
 How to Use the Allocation Profiler Tool -->

-In the **Memory** tool, use the **Allocation instrumentation on timeline** radio button to find objects that are not being properly garbage-collected, and continue to retain memory.
+In the **Memory** tool, use the **Allocation instrumentation on timeline** radio button to find objects that aren't being properly garbage-collected, and continue to retain memory.

 <!-- ====================================================================== -->